 Ladhdhat al-nisâ - Pleasure of Women

-The Pleasures of Women is a codex that was made by the Persian author Pandit Kokkoka in the 18th century.
-It is a guidebook, which is oriented on traditional Indian textbooks on the art of love.
+This beautiful manuscript contains an illuminated Mughal-style copy of the erotic treatise Ladhdhat al-nisâ - The Pleasure of Women, which was written in the 14th century by the Persian physician Ziya' al-Din Nakhshabi.
+He in turn adapted an earlier Sanskrit treatise, the Ratirahasya by Pandit Kokkoka from the 11th or 12th century.
+The guidebook is based on traditional Indian textbooks on the art of love.
 In it, the female sex is divided into four types and the text discusses when each of these types of women would be more romantically inclined.
 Various aphrodisiacs and other herbal remedies strengthening a man’s virility are also described in detail.
 Unusually, the author includes extensive citations concerning the sources used for the various passages of his text The work is decorated with 51 lovely miniatures created with a rich palette of pastel colors and gold leaf.

 Ladhdhat al-nisâ - Pleasure of Women